AP Explains: What everyone wants at the Trump-Kim summit

-HANOI, Vietnam — President Donald Trump and North Korean leader Kim Jong Un will likely be all smiles as they shake hands later this week in Hanoi for a meeting meant to put flesh on what many critics call their frustratingly vague first summit in Singapore.
+HANOI, Vietnam — President Donald Trump and North Korean leader Kim Jong Un will likely be all smiles as they shake hands in Hanoi at a meeting meant to put flesh on what many critics call their frustratingly vague first summit in Singapore.
 But behind the grins is a swirl of competing goals and fears.

 In addition to the two main players, China, South Korea and Japan also have deep interests in what Trump and Kim can hammer out in Vietnam, including the biggest question of them all: Can the U.S. and North Korea agree on what the “denuclearization of the Korean Peninsula” means — the wishy-washy language they settled on in Singapore — and, if so, can they create a successful framework that gets it done?